 Except for the last day, all protests against penalties must be filed by 9:00 am the following day the penalty is posted.
 Protests that do not directly relate to a penalty must be filed by 6:30 pm on the last day of the Stage when the offense occurred.
-On the last day of the Tour, protests for any purpose must be filed within 60 minutes after the finish of the Tour or 60 minutes after a team arrives, whichever is later.
+On the last day of the Tour, protests for any purpose must be filed within 30 minutes after the finish of the Tour, after a team arrives, or after a team is notified of their penalties, whichever is later.